-TC members are expected to:
+109 TC members are expected to:

-- act in an individual capacity, exclusively in the public interest, and according to due process as defined in the GSSB Due Process Protocol; - review the materials provided by the Standards Division in advance of TC meetings, in order to actively participate; - provide timely feedback on documents or other materials distributed by the Standards Division; - work in a manner that aims at achieving consensus.

-The revision of the Biodiversity Standard is expected to take up to 12 months following the appointment of the TC.
-See the timeline included in Appendix 1.

-A total time commitment of 75 hours across the entire project is estimated for each TC member.
-Members commit to attending up to 25 hours of meetings and reviewing the draft Standard for a minimum of three times during that period.
-TC members also commit to planning sufficient time to prepare for meetings, review other materials, and engage in supplementary content creation methods.
-It is estimated that this may result in up to 50 hours of time commitment across the project (excluding any necessary travel time).

-Meetings and other engagement methods will vary depending on the needs of the TC and the project.
-Commonly used methods include virtual TC meetings, sub-group meetings and/or workshops, and digital content creation platforms.
-The use of these methods will also consider any travel restrictions or risk factors related to Covid-19.

-Virtual meetings are normally held between 1.00-2.30 pm Central European Time (CET), so that members in most time zones can join.
-This will be adjusted based on the final geographical representation of the TC.

-In the event of an in-person meeting (which we do not foresee at this moment), TC members will be asked to attend a two-day meeting in Amsterdam (excluding travel time).

-See Appendix 2 for the proposed minimum meeting schedule and an itemized time commitment.

-TC members volunteer their time.
-There is no fee or compensation associated with participation in the TC.
-Upon request, TC members will be eligible for travel and accommodation reimbursement for inperson meetings in accordance with GRI policies.
+- act in an individual capacity, exclusively in the public interest, and according to due process as defined in the GSSB Due Process Protocol; - review the materials provided by the Standards Division in advance of TC meetings, in order to be able to actively participate; - provide timely feedback on documents or other materials distributed by the Standards Division; - work in the manner that aims at achieving consensus. - 117 The revision of the Biodiversity Standard is expected to take up to 12 months following the 118 appointment of the TC.
+See the timeline included in Appendix 1. - 119 A total time commitment of 75 hours across the entire project is estimated for each TC member. - 120 Members commit to attending up to 25 hours of meetings and reviewing the draft Standard for a - 121 minimum of three times during that period.
+TC members also commit to plan sufficient time to prepare - 122 for meetings, review other materials and engage in supplementary content creation methods.
+It is - estimated that this may result in up to 50 hours of time commitment across the project (excluding any necessary travel time). - 125 Meetings and other engagement methods will vary depending on the needs of the TC and the project. - 126 Commonly used methods include virtual TC meetings, sub-group meetings and or workshops, and 127 use of digital content creation platforms.
+The use of these methods will also take into account any - 128 travel restrictions or risk factors related to Covid-19. - 129 Virtual meetings are normally held between 1.00-2:30 pm Central European Time (CET), so that - 130 members in most time zones can join.
+This will be adjusted based on the final geographical 131 representation of the TC. - 132 In the event of an in-person meeting (which we do not foresee at this moment), TC members will be 133 asked to attend a two-day meeting in Amsterdam (excluding travel time). - 134 See Appendix 2 for the proposed minimum meeting schedule and an itemized time commitment. - 135 TC members volunteer their time.
+There is no fee or compensation associated with participation in the - 136 TC.
+Upon request, TC members will be eligible for travel and accommodation reimbursement for in- - 137 person meetings, in accordance with GRI policies.

-Public communications protocol
+138 Public communications protocol

-Public communication on issues related to the activities of the TC and the development of the GRI Standards is the responsibility of the GSSB.
-TC members may publicly express their personal opinions and views, but may not speak on behalf of the TC, GSSB, or GRI.

-The names and bios of members will be published on the GRI website.
-Members are welcome to publicize their participation in and the activities of the TC in channels such as press releases or on social media.
-Members are asked to work with the Standards Division or GRI's communication team to coordinate any such activity ahead of time.

-TC members are advised to use the following when referring to their participation in this process:
+- 139 Public communication on issues related to the activities of the TC and the development of the GRI - Standards is the responsibility of the GSSB.
+TC members may publicly express their personal opinions and views but may not speak on behalf of the TC, GSSB or GRI. - opinions and views but may not speak on benait of the TC, GSSB of GRI. - 142 The names and bios of members will be published on the GRI website.
+Members are welcome to - publicize their participation in, and the activities of the TC, in channels such as press releases or on social media.
+Members are asked to work with the Standards Division or GRI's communication team to coordinate any such activity ahead of time. - 146 TC members are advised to use the following when referring to their participation in this process:

-"[name of member] has been appointed by the Global Sustainability Standards Board (GSSB), GRI's independent standard setting body, to serve on the Biodiversity Technical Committee to help the review of GRI 304: Biodiversity 2016."

-These links are also available on the project website.
+- 147 - "[name of member] has been appointed by the Global Sustainability Standards Board (GSSB), GRI's independent standard setting body, to serve on the Biodiversity Technical Committee to help the review of GRI 304: Biodiversity 2016."
+148 149 - 150 These links are also available at the project website.